On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

 and accordingly the (quasi-) posterior odds is the product of the Bayes factor and the prior odds

-The BMS consistency we are going to establish is the global model selection consistency (\citealt{johnson12}), in the sense that asymptotically the true model $\M_0$ will not only be the MAP model (\textit{maximum a posteriori}) but also have posterior probability tending to 1.
+The model selection consistency we are going to establish is the global model selection consistency (\citealt{johnson12}), in the sense that asymptotically the true model $\M_0$ will not only be the MAP model (\textit{maximum a posteriori}) but also have posterior probability tending to 1.
 Equivalently, we will show that the sum of all posterior odds $\PO[\M:\M_0]$ with $\M\neq \M_0$ converges to zero in probability.
 This strongest mode of consistency implies that the posterior mass will be concentrated around the true model and most of the $2^p$ models receive negligible probabilities.
-This is a desirable property in practice for interpretation, since commonly used Bayesian estimation procedures such as model averaging will then involve only a few models instead of exponentially growing number of models under an increasing dimension $p$.
+This is a desirable property in practice for interpretation, since commonly used Bayesian estimation procedures such as model averaging will then involve only a few models instead of many candidate models.